-1.6 STSSN Operations and Coordination
+1.5 STSSN Operations and Coordination

 NMFS OPR established the STSSN Coordination Team in 2022, to implement the STSSN program.
-The STSSN Coordination Team oversees STSSN efforts throughout the STSSN operating area, defined as the coastal areas throughout the Gulf of Mexico, U.S. Atlantic coast, and U.S. Caribbean waters, and maintains and manages the STSSN database.
+The STSSN Coordination Team oversees STSSN efforts throughout the STSSN operating area, defined as the coastal areas throughout the Gulf of America, U.S. Atlantic coast, and U.S. Caribbean waters, and maintains and manages the STSSN database.
 Leadership of the regional and state networks varies by region, and is described in more detail below.
-Figure 1 shows the full scope of the STSSN partners, including Federal, regional, and state or territory roles, and the individuals holding each role as of publication of this document.
-Data queries and additional stranding-related information are available at the Sea Turtle Stranding and Salvage Network Data Summary and Visualization Application4, which allows access to the past 10-years of data maintained in the STSSN database.
+Figure 1 shows the full scope of STSSN partners, including Federal, regional, and state or territory roles, and the individuals holding each role as of publication of this document.
+Data queries and additional stranding-related information are available at the Sea Turtle Stranding and Salvage

-&lt;sup>4The Sea Turtle Stranding and Salvage Network Data Summary and Visualization Application is available for public data queries, here:
+Network Data Summary and Visualization Application4, which currently (as of the publication of this document) allows access to at least 10-years of data maintained in the STSSN database.

-https://connect.fisheries.noaa.gov/content/cb3f4647-9e4f-4f3d-9edf-e7a87a1feef6/
+4 The Sea Turtle Stranding and Salvage Network Data Summary and Visualization Application is available for public data queries here: https://connect.fisheries.noaa.gov/stssnDataSummary/